 The difference between Series I and EE savings bonds centers on the adjustable interest rate feature.
 While Series EE bonds come with a guaranteed doubling of their value over 20 years, Series I bonds offer a unique advantage: built-in protection against inflation.

-Down Side of I Bonds
+Downside of I Bonds

-I Bond is undoubtedly a viable and attractive option for retirees seeking post-employment financial stability.
+I bond is undoubtedly a viable and attractive option for retirees seeking post-employment financial stability.
 However, as with any investment, vital factors necessitate careful consideration.

 Robert Johnson, an esteemed finance professor, emphasizes the allure of safety that I bonds offer.
 Their government-backed nature provides a reassuring level of security for retirees.
 Nevertheless, Professor Johnson raises a noteworthy concern – the potential pitfall of excessive caution(1).